 It stands for Total Physical Response.

 And all this is, is simply over-exaggerated body language.
-So why is this relevant to online teaching?
+So why is this relevant to Online English Teaching?

 Well, communicating with someone who speaks a different language to you is a tricky thing.
 I know it is very tempting to simply say English words louder…but this doesn't really help.